 I live in the Midwest.
-It is often said that we have two seasons in the year, winter and construction.
-Road construction is a norm for us as roads are continually repaired from the outcomes of the climate’s abusive treatment on the roadways.
-When passing through these areas of road construction or reconstruction, I often wonder when the construction will be done and I wait for that “End Construction” sign where we can resume normal speed and driving.
+A common joke is that we have two seasons in the year, winter and construction.
+Roads are continually being repaired from the harsh effects of weather on their construction.
+When driving through construction zones, I often wonder when the construction will be done.
+I wait for the “End Construction” sign that designates when we can return to our normal driving speed.

-A common expression during any marital strife is often, “When will this be over.”
-Spencer summarized his response to the effects of his wife’s childhood sexual abuse by stating, “My goal was to put a band aid on it and hope that the whole thing would just blow over and go away.
+During marital strife, the continual question is often, “When will this be over.”
+One husband, Spencer, responded to the effects of his wife’s childhood sexual abuse by stating, “My goal was to put a band-aid on it and hope the whole thing would just blow over and go away.
 I didn’t have to think about it anymore.”
-We want to resume normalcy; whatever that may be in marriage.
+We want to resume normalcy; whatever that may be in our marriage.

 Stay in Your Lane

 In marriage, there are phases when the hazards, or struggles, are greater.
 It is tempting during those phases to look over into the other lane.
-In other words, during conflict it’s easier to focus on the issues in our wife’s lane rather than paying attention to our own lane.
+In other words, during times of conflict, it can be easier to focus on the issues in our wife’s lane rather than paying attention to our own.

-It is necessary for husbands with wives who have been sexually abused as children to stay in their own lane because they can so easily become enmeshed in their wives.
+It is easy for husbands to become entangled in their wives pain.
+It is necessary for husbands to survivors of CSA to stay in their own lane.
 Sometimes husbands of survivors cannot differentiate their own emotions from their wife’s emotions.
 Others make it their mission in life to counsel and “fix” their wife.

-Marriage Reconstruction includes husbands of survivors staying in their own lane.
-This includes identifying and often adjusting – or reconstructing – their assumptions about marriage, perceptions of psychological and emotional health, patterns of communication, and much more.
+Marriage Reconstruction helps husbands of survivors to stay in their own lane.
+This includes identifying and often adjusting – or reconstructing – assumptions about marriage, perceptions of psychological and emotional health, patterns of communication, and much more.

 Caution Rough Road

-Highway signs indicating rough road inform the driver of the unpredictable nature of the road.
+Rough Road signs inform drivers of the unpredictable nature of the road ahead.
 There will be bumps, ruts, and holes not found on normal roadways.

-Though all marriages include stages of rough roads, clinical practice indicates that the normally unpredictable rough roads in couple relationships can be further exasperated in marriages involving a survivor of childhood sexual abuse.
-Husbands of survivors express a sense of unfairness due to unpredictable behaviors, moods, and outbursts (Bacon & Lein, 1996; Cardwell, 1998; Reid, Wampler, & Taylor, 1996).
+All marriages include stages of rough road.
+However, clinical practices indicate that rough road stages can be further exasperated in marriages that involve a survivor of CSA.
+Husbands of survivors often express a sense of unfairness due to unpredictable behaviors, moods, and outbursts (Bacon & Lein, 1996; Cardwell, 1998; Reid, Wampler, & Taylor, 1996).